nicklansley/nick-stable-diffusion/README.md

 private project which I have only later realised may be of help to others.
 I should have thought of a decent name like DALL-E and CrAIyon did, but we are where we are.
 I'm not changing the name of the GitHub repo though, as that would cause version control issues.

-## 8 steps to Fast-start
+## Make sure your computer has everything ready
+This section enables you to check that your computer has everything you need to run the application
 1. Make sure you have an NVidia graphics card and a NVidia's GPU driver installed.
 This is how the backend will render the images.
-2. The graphics card needs to have at least 10 GB of GPU memory in total.
-I use an RTX 3090 Ti but should work on 3080s and 2080s.
+2. The graphics card needs to have at least 8 GB of GPU memory of contiguous memory.
+I use an RTX 3090 Ti but should work on 3080s, 3070s and 2080s.
+3. You have both WSL2 and a repo such as Ubuntu installed.
+I use Ubuntu 20.04 LTS with 'bash' as the default shell.
+4. You have the latest edition of Docker Desktop installed, and it is running in WSL2 mode (in 'Settings' -> 'General', the 'Use the WSL 2 based engine' option is ticked).
-3. You should already be using Docker Desktop in WSL2 for all kinds of reasons including performance, but by default WSL2 does not have the 'right' to use maximum memory, and Docker reports that this project uses over 20GB memory at the present time.
+5. You should already be using Docker Desktop in WSL2 for all kinds of reasons including performance, but by default WSL2 does not have the 'right' to use maximum memory, and Docker reports that this project uses over 20GB memory at the present time.
 To overcome the max memory error, open (or create) a file in your Windows home directory called   <b>.wslconfig</b> - for example on my PC: <pre>